To my council colleagues:

 I like to have all information (past and present) relevant to an issue when I’m considering it.
 Often I want as complete a scope as possible on a topic.
 That’s who I am- it’s why I became a Librarian.

 The Caswell Park issue was no different to me.

-Others council members and I requested information relevant to the subject from the Recorders Office.
+Other council members and I requested information relevant to the subject from the Recorders Office.
 I requested all information pertaining to the purchase of the 5th Avenue lots and the Caswell Park Task Force minutes and notes.
-The Recorders office informed request council members that the city administration wanted to know what information was requested and that copies be provided to them.
+The Recorders office informed those who requested information that the city administration wanted to know what information was requested and that copies be provided to them.